bloodwolf/excel2xml/README.md

 excel2xml
 =========

-convert excel files(xls or xlsx) to xml
+A simple py script that convert excel files(xls or xlsx) to xml or php array.